Pudu Technology raises $15 million for ‘contact-free’ autonomous delivery robots

 Beijing-based ecommerce company Meituan-Dianping exclusively led this latest investment in Pudu.
 The series B follows the completion of a 50 million yuan (~$7 million) round in June 2018, bringing Pudu’s total raised to over $20 million.

-Pudu’s other notable customers include Sichuan-based hot pot restaurant chain Haidilao and food delivery app operator Wowa Brothers, which the company sold over 5,000 robots to last year.
+Pudu’s other notable customers include Sichuan-based hot pot restaurant chain Haidilao and food delivery app operator Wowa Brothers, to which the company sold over 5,000 robots last year.
 Pudu says it currently employs more than 100 people across its Shenzhen headquarters, its branch in Chengdu, and its service centers in over 60 cities in China.